bjoernbremer/bjoernbremer.github.io/_posts/2019-02-14-ideational-foundations-austerity.md

 ---
-title: 'The ideational foundations of social democratic austerity in the context of the Great Recession'
+title: 'The Ideational Foundations of Social Democratic Austerity in the Context of the Great Recession'
 date: 2019-02-14
 permalink: /posts/2018/01/missing-left/
 tags: